PaulieScanlon/mdx-embed/CONTRIBUTING.md

 # How to Contribute

+## Get Started

+To get started with mdx-embed we suggest you clone the repo then do the following:

+- 1. Install dependencies `yarn` or `npm install`
+- 2. Run the build (just the once is enough) `yarn build` or `npm run build`
+- 3. Spin up our Storybook development environment `yarn storybook` or `npm run storybook`

+## Change an existing component

+Feel free to make changes wherever you see bit but please be mindful that removing or changing prop names will count as a breaking change and we'll only do this if it's absolutely necessary.

+Check the existing props still work by checking against the story in the components `.stories.mdx` file.
+Each prop usually means the component will behave in a different way so please check the component still does what it's supposed to do when you're altering prop _values_ or code.

 ## To add a new Embed

 To add a new component there are several locations the new component needs to go, the rough outline is as follows: